-Education & skills - led by Julian Grail, Grail Engineering
+Education and skills - led by Julian Grail, Grail Engineering

 - Within a lifelong learning context, how do we get the workforce we need for the District now and in the future to power and sustain economic growth by removing barriers and raising aspirations?

-Transport & infrastructure - led by Paul O'Flynn, Tayntons Solicitors
+Transport and infrastructure - led by Paul O'Flynn, Tayntons Solicitors

 - The District plan guides future development that gives us the space to work, live and play.
 Once those uses are known, we can consider the transport routes in the District to enable them become fit for purpose.
 What is the practical new vision that defines the Forest we want to be and the balance between the use of space?